rezaimn/rsm-signal-state-management/README.md

 - **addSubArrayAtIndex(statePropertyKey, index, subArray):** This method inserts a sub-array at a specific index within an existing array.

+- **updateItemOfArrayAtIndex(statePropertyKey, index, item):** This method updates an item at a specific index within an existing array.

 - **removeArrayItemFromStartOfArray(statePropertyKey):** This method removes an item from the beginning of an existing array.

 - **removeArrayItemFromEndOfArray(statePropertyKey):** This method removes an item from the end of an existing array.